Crespo-Otero-group/fromage/doc/source/contact.rst

 Contact
 #######

-**cryspy** is developed at Queen Mary University of London by the Crespo-Otero group.
-For technical questions or requests, please join our `Google group <https://groups.google.com/d/forum/cryspy>`_.
+**fromage** is developed at Queen Mary University of London by the Crespo-Otero group.
+For technical questions or requests, please join our `Google group <https://groups.google.com/d/forum/fromage>`_.

 For anything else, you may contact: